MohamedBassem/pixyll/_posts/2019-01-24-favorite-articles-2018.md

 ---
 layout: post
 title: My Favorite Tech Articles for 2018 summary : "I've been reading a lot of tech articles and blogs recently.
-In this post, I'll share some of the interesting ones I read in 2018." description : "I've been reading a lot of tech articles and blogs recently.
-In this post, I'll share some of the interesting ones I read in 2018."
+In this post, I'll share some of those I found interesting over the past year." description : "I've been reading a lot of tech articles and blogs recently.
+In this post, I'll share some of those I found interesting over the past year."
 date: '2019-01-27T12:00:00+0000'
 author: Mohamed Bassem
 image: